 Our research indicates that Doberman Pinschers are very friendly with other pets with other pets.

 As a moderate energy breed, the diet of your Dobie is crucial.
 A significant 61% of our community feeds their Dobie commercial dry kibble.
+Though a large breed, be wary of their average size and avoid weight gain that can put unnecessary stress on their heart muscle.

 For optimal health, Dobies should consume 3 to 4 cups of vet-recommended food to maintain a healthy weight of around 60 to 100 lbs pounds.
 The exact amount and type of food will depend on your Doberman Pinscher's sex, activity level, and age.